-225. The measurement of the existence and efficacy of educational campaigns on issues of population and individual ageing, including campaigns designed to combat ageism, is not simple.
-As an indirect measure of the efficacy of efforts to combat ageism, people could be interviewed about their agreement with statements which reveal the presence of a more or less conscious ageism.
+230. The measurement of the existence and efficacy of educational campaigns on issues of population and individual ageing, including campaigns designed to combat ageism, is not simple.
+As an indirect measure of the efficacy of efforts to combat ageism, people could be interviewed about their agreement with statements that reveal the presence of a more or less conscious ageism.
 Those questions could be included in harmonized social surveys.
-Specifically, the Eurobarometer Survey on 'intergenerational solidarity' (Flash EB269)55 highlights how the European Commission is interested in public opinions on ageing, since these are strategically important to promote policies on social cohesion and solidarity among generations.
+Specifically, the Eurobarometer Survey on 'intergenerational solidarity' (Flash EB269) highlights how the European Commission is interested in public opinions on ageing, since these are strategically important to promote policies on social cohesion and solidarity among generations.
 Three crucial aspects emerge from the survey results:

-- a) perceptions about relationships between younger and older Europeans - b) perceptions about the affordability of pensions and elderly care - c) perceptions about institutional responsibility as far as intergenerational policies are concerned.
+- a) perceptions about relationships between younger and older Europeans - b) perceptions about the affordability of pensions and elderly care - c) perceptions about institutional responsibility as far as intergenerational policies are concerned

-226. As well as the measurement of attitudes and opinions, there is a need to link any change in these to specific educational campaigns.
-Such analysis would need to be undertaken at the national level as it is not clear how information on relevant interventions could consistently be collected across countries.
+231. As well as the measurement of attitudes and opinions, there is a need to link any change in these to specific educational campaigns.
+Such analysis would need to be undertaken at the national level, as it is not clear how information on relevant interventions could consistently be collected across countries.
 Nonetheless, sharing across countries of success (or otherwise) of educational campaigns aimed at tackling ageism, promoting healthy, active ageing and highlighting the challenges for younger generations as well as older ones will be important, and further work is required to investigate how this can be achieved and reliably measured.

-6.4.3 Domain 3: Older persons' unpaid contributions to society
+6.4.3 Domain 3: Older people's unpaid contributions to society

-227. Recognition of older peoples' unpaid contribution to their own communities and society in general is crucial for the maintenance of intergenerational solidarity, although the exact nature of these contributions will vary across countries.
+232. Recognition of older peoples' unpaid contribution to their own communities and society in general is crucial for the maintenance of intergenerational solidarity, although the exact nature of these contributions will vary across countries.
 Indicators have been proposed for each of the two sub-domains of Provision of informal care and voluntary work, but further work is needed to refine their definition before any data can be feasibly collected across the UNECE area.

-54 Such data are available, for example, in the EU-LFS.
+&lt;sup>67 Such data are available, for example, in the EU-LFS.

-55 See http://ec.europa.eu/public_opinion/flash/fl_269_en.pdf
+&lt;sup>68 See http://ec.europa.eu/public\opinion/flash/fl\269\en.pdf